OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 to the energetics of the different lambda states that were sampled, or to the analysis of the change in structural conformation over time in each state.

-* lambda energetic analysis

-  * free energy overlap matrix
-  * replica exchange overlap matrix (for repex only)
+.. todo: issue 792, consolidate this page into its own analysis page and link both RBFE and AFE pages to it

+* Energetic and replica exchange analysis.
+These analyses consider the swapping and energetic overlap between the different simulated states to try to establish the convergence and correctness of the estimate of free energy difference produced.

+  * MBAR overlap matrix.
+This plot is used to assess if the different lambda states simulated overlapped energetically.
+    Each matrix element represents the probability of a sample from a given row state being observable in a given column state.
+    This plot should show that the diagonal of the matrix has some "width" so that the two end states are connected.
+  * Replica exchange overlap matrix (for repex type simulations only).
+Similar to the MBAR overlap matrix, this shows the probability a given lambda state exchanged with another.
+Again, the diagonal of this matrix should be at least tridiagonal wide for the two end states to be connected.
-  * timeseries of replica states
+  * timeseries of replica states.
+This plot shows the evolution of time of the different lambda states as they are exchanged between different configurations.
+    This plot should show that the states are freely mixing and that there are no cliques forming.
-  * forward and reverse estimates of free energies
+  * forward and reverse estimates of free energies.
+This analysis considers the free energy estimate produced using increasingly larger fractions of the total data, and is repeated both forwards and backwards in time.
+    To assess convergence the forward and reverse estimates should agree within error using only a fraction of the total data[2]_.

-* relating to structural analysis.
+* Structural analysis.
 If a protein was present, these analyses first center and align the system so that the protein is considered the frame of reference.

-  * ligand RMSD  This produces a plot called ``xyz.png`` and a results entry ``xyz``
+  * ligand RMSD.
+This produces a plot called ``ligand_RMSD.png`` and a results entry ``ligand_RMSD`` which gives the RMSD of the ligand molecule over time relative to the first frame, for each simulated state.
+In correct simulations this metric should quickly converge to a stable value of less than 5 angstrom.
-  * protein 2D RMSD
-  * ligand COM drift
+  * ligand COM drift.
+For simulations with a protein present, this metric gives the total distance of the ligand COM from its initial starting (docked) position.
+If this metric increases over the course of the simulation it indicates that the ligand drifted from the binding pocket, and the simulation is unreliable.
+    This produces a plot called ``ligand_COM_drift.png`` and a results entry ``ligand_COM_drift``.
+  * protein 2D RMSD.
+For simulations with a protein present, this metric gives, for each lambda state, the RMSD of the protein structure over time, using each frame analysed as a reference frame, to produce a 2 dimensional heatmap.
+    This plot should show no significant spikes in RMSD (which will appear as brightly coloured areas).

 Further analysis can be performed by inspecting the ``simulation.nc`` and ``hybrid_system.pdb`` files, which contain a multistate trajectory and topology for the hybrid system respectively.